mechaman111/spnati/README.md

 Yes!
 We'd love you to.
 It's actually quite easy to make a character, just very time-consuming, and the players who are most interested in a character are usually the ones who are best suited to making them.
 It does not require any ability to code or make art.

+There's a beginner's walkthrough here: https://www.reddit.com/r/spnati/comments/5vsfas/the_beginners_guide_to_making_characters_for/

-There's a good walkthrough of how to make a character here: https://www.reddit.com/r/spnati/comments/4zboc7/how_to_make_a_character/
+There's also a more advanced walkthrough here: https://www.reddit.com/r/spnati/comments/4zboc7/how_to_make_a_character/

 **I can't do art.
 Can I still make a character?**